Exortions/skyblock-2.0/README.md

 # Credit
-Made by Exortions and OptimusChen with help from UltraBlackLinux
+Made by Exortions, OptimusChen, and UltraBlackLinux

 Used mob loot tables from the BlueCommander Hypixel Skyblock Remake